MajorGiT89/Reproducibility/README.md

 This will allow you to run the entire code and generate figures without needing to download anything

-You can also open the 'Analysis-Markdown-for-Repo-project.Rmd' RMarkdown file and press knit to generate the pdf document
+You can also open the 'Analysis-Markdown-for-Repo-project.Rmd' RMarkdown file and press knit to generate the html document

 ### *OR*